How We Use AI to Build Better Software, Faster

 Two details make this work in practice.
 First, when reviews re-run after new commits, prior findings are included in context so the AI reports only new or still-unaddressed issues - avoiding duplicate comments that erode trust.
 Second, existing test files are included in context so test generation avoids suggesting scenarios already covered by the test suite.

-Context Management: The Skill That Makes Everything Else Work
+Context Management: The Skill That Anchors The Workflow

 Every technique above depends on effective context management.
 AI models have finite context windows, and how you fill that window determines output quality.
 We apply several principles consistently: